Probabilistic channel simulation using coherence: Probabilistic channel simulation with DIO

 \section{Probabilistic channel simulation with DIO}

-In this section, we show if the target channel is not a resource nonactivating channel~\cite{liu2017resource}, then it cannot be simulated by DIO exactly both deterministically and probabilistically.
+It was proved in Ref.~\cite{theurer2019quantifying} that if the target channel $\cN$ is not a resource nonactivating channel, then it cannot be simulated exactly by DIO with any resource state deterministically.
+We further show that such an exact simulation is not possible even in probabilistic scenarios.
 Also, SDP for calculating the success probability of the channel simulation is provided.
-The replacement channel is considered a case study.

-In the previous part, we discussed that arbitrary channels can be simulated by using an appropriate resource state and MIO.
+In the previous part, we have shown that arbitrary channels can be simulated by using an appropriate resource state and MIO.
 But for DIO, it is not the same story.
-Explicitly, we have the following theorem. \begin{theorem} For some resource state $\omega$, if a quantum channel $\cN$ can be implemented by a DIO channel $\cM$ using $\omega$, i.e. $\cM(\omega\ox\cdot) = \cN(\cdot)$, then $\cN$ satisfies $\Delta\circ\cN=\Delta\circ\cN\circ \Delta$. \end{theorem}
+Explicitly, we have the following theorem. \begin{theorem} {\rm ~\cite{theurer2019quantifying} (Appendix Eq.(109))} If a quantum channel $\cN$ can be implemented by a DIO channel $\cM$ using resource state $\omega$, i.e. $\cM(\omega\ox\cdot) = \cN(\cdot)$, then $\cN$ satisfies $\Delta\circ\cN=\Delta\circ\cN\circ \Delta$. \end{theorem}